TritonDataCenter/manta/CONTRIBUTING.md

 Typically each repository has `make check` to lint and check code style.
 Specific code style can vary by repository.

-## Issues
+### Issues

 There are two separate issue trackers that are relevant for Manta code:

-- An internal-to-Joyent JIRA instance.
+* An private JIRA instance.

   A JIRA ticket has an ID like `MANTA-380`, where "MANTA" is the JIRA project name.
 A read-only view of many JIRA tickets is made available at
   <https://smartos.org/bugview/> (e.g.
   <https://smartos.org/bugview/MANTA-380>).

-- GitHub issues for the relevant repository.
+* GitHub issues for the relevant repository.

 Before Manta was open sourced, Joyent engineering used a private JIRA instance.
-While Joyent continues to use JIRA internally, we also use GitHub issues for tracking -- primarily to allow interaction with those without access to JIRA.
+While we continue to use JIRA internally, we also use GitHub issues for tracking -- primarily to allow interaction with those without access to JIRA.